Financial Support Options for 19+ Learners

 What Will I Get?

-The amount of your bursary award will be based on your individual needs and circumstances and will be constructed of 2 potential elements:
+The total value of a Bursary award is based on the individual needs and circumstances of each learner.
+The final award will be constructed of 3 main potential elements:

 Am I Eligible?